the-mirror-gdp/the-mirror/README.md

 _We're here to change that_.
 3D is arguably the next step of the internet and we can't let it be beholden to an oligopoly of companies that want to own your data and creations.

 Akin to "Figma" for game development, The Mirror is both tool and editor that let's you edit a game with friends in real-time.
-It's intended use can be extended because you have the source code.
+Its intended use can be extended because you have the source code.
 It can be used as a complete game base, to build what you want on top, you can use this to accelerate your game, get it built and released.
 This saves you time: imagine not having to write pesky things like infrastructure, backend code, asset management, and various systems from scratch.

 This repo is The Mirror's source code: the Godot app (client/server), the web server, and the docs in one place.
 We've included everything we can provide to help you build your games as fast as possible.